-After you apply for Admissions, you'll need to apply for benefits in the Financial Aid/Veterans Affairs office at any one of our campuses.
+After you apply for Admissions, you'll need to apply for benefits in the Financial Aid/Veterans Services office at any one of our campuses.
 Once there, you'll let them know what chapter you are eligible for, and they'll provide you with the appropriate forms to fill out and submit.
 Depending on your chapter, you'll likely have to submit additional paperwork such as your DD214, a Notice of Basic Eligibility (NOBE), a VA Certificate of Eligibility (VACOE), etc.

 You can see the paperwork requirements for each chapter as well as obtain the necessary forms in other sections of this web site.
 Feel free to fax completed and signed forms to 972-881-5118 or drop them by any of the campus offices.

 Note: If you would like to find out more about veterans educational benefits, please visit the VA's web site at http://www.gibill.va.gov There is a considerable amount of information there pertaining to all the various chapters and education benefits in general.
 We highly recommend you use the VA web site as a main source of information about your benefits.